 The question of how to roll out new digital tools to your team is a key one because without buy-in from your employees, the money and effort spent attempting to bring about efficiency can instead cause a blockage.

 Often, new tools are viewed as a magic wand that will improve business efficiency simply by being present.
 The reality, of course, is that the success of tools is often down to your work environment and communication.
-To make the most of all the benefits tools can bring (automation, limiting risk, process management) it’s essential that your business also has a culture of open communication and feedback.
-Moreover, it’s also vital to see the introduction of a new tool (or process for that matter) as a company-wide venture, not simply for the IT department to roll out and manage.
+To make the most of all the benefits tools can bring (automation, limiting risk, process management and more) it’s essential that your business also has a culture of open communication and feedback.
+Moreover, it’s vital to see the introduction of a new tool (or process for that matter) as a company-wide venture, not simply for the IT department to roll out and manage.

 12. Don’t Underestimate the Role of HR